 Anime is lighting up in North America and around the world.
 Simply put, people watch more anime now than they ever have before.
 Luckily, there are actually a ton of great anime on most streaming services.
 It’s mostly a matter of finding them.
-We’ve covered the best anime on Netflix and Hulu, but if Amazon Prime Video is part of your subscriptions, we have that too.
-It’s quite the plentiful platform as others for anime, but good gems are thre.
+It’s not quite as good as other platforms for anime, but good gems are there.
 Here are the best anime on Amazon Prime Video.

 Finally, one more distinction.
 There are some excellent anime on Amazon Prime without complete seasons.
 For instance, we highly recommend Blue Exorcist.
 However, season one isn’t available on Amazon Prime Video.
 We’re not going to recommend anime in those types of situations, although it’s great.

 Best anime on Amazon Prime Video:

 Editor’s note: We’ll update this post of the best anime on Prime Video with new titles as they launch.

 Dororo – Dark fantasy